dddraxxx/dddraxxx/README.md

 ### Hey there 👋

-I’m **Qihua Dong**, a Ph.D. student in Computer Engineering at Northeastern University.
+I’m **Qihua Dong (Drax)**, a Ph.D. student in Computer Engineering at Northeastern University.
 My research lives at the intersection of **multimodal LLMs, reinforcement learning, and visual reasoning**.

 - 🔭  Currently building large vision‑language models equipped with strong reasoning ability.
 - 🤝  Open to collaborations on exciting AI problems—ping me anytime!